 Tell your caregivers at once if you have any of these signs that your hyponatremia is being reversed too quickly:

-Stop using tolvaptan and call your doctor at once if you have:
+While taking tolvaptan at home, call your doctor at once if you have:

 Common side effects may include: